geomphon/ABX-exp-pipeline/README.md

 Experiments are accomplished using  our fork of LMEDS

 clone our fork of LMEDs,
-then (optionally) adjust the following documents:
+then adjust the following documents:
 	presurvey.txt. (a demographic survey for the beginning of the experiment) postsurvey.txt (a post-experiment survey)
 	dictionary.txt (all strings to be shown (e.g. instructions) that are not in the surveys above must be listed in this document) sequence file  (this specifies the order of how instructions, surveys, and stimuli are presented, including randomization)

-add your stimuli in
-	FOLDER

-put the entire LMEDs file on a server (or run locally, see LMEDs manual here:______)
+put the entire LMEDs file on a server (or run locally, see LMEDs manual here: https://github.com/timmahrt/LMEDS
 	adjust the cgi file
 	adjust your server permissions
 		.cgi folder should have execute permissions
 		output folders should have write permission

 ## 4. 4_results
-#results anonymization and cleaning
+This folder contains scripts used for results anonymization and cleaning

 input:
-  folder of raw data downloaded from LMEDs OR folder of anonymized data download the folder of LMEDS results files from the server and put it in folder #FIXME_____
+  folder of raw data downloaded from LMEDs OR folder of anonymized data download the folder of LMEDS results files from the server

  if necessary: anonymize data
 	change subject info using anonymize_lmeds_data_filenames.py
-	(be careful to store raw data or anonymization key in a secure locaiton (i.e. not synced to your git!))
-	**NB if you are using mechanical turk workers, their worker ID will be visible, and is considered individually identifiable information**
+	(be careful to store raw data or anonymization key in a secure locaiton (i.e. not synced to your git)) **NB if you are using mechanical turk workers, their worker ID will be visible, and is considered individually identifiable information**

 filter and clean data
- 	currently data is filtered on the following things:

-## 5. 5_model
-#modeling  and visualization

- Results are modeled in a bayesian